Skip to main content

 ITIL 4 — implemented, not just referenced.

 ITIL 4 was published in 2019 by AXELOS (now stewarded by PeopleCert).
-It moved ITSM from a process-centric model to a value-centric one.
-Argitron implements the management practices a CIO actually buys ITSM for, on the same data model as the ISMS and the project portfolio.
+It moved ITSM from a process-centric to a value-centric model.
+Argitron implements the management practices a CIO actually buys ITSM for — on the same data model as your ISMS, your AIMS, and your project portfolio.

 The Service Value System